Crimes and Tickets

 Print

 The Adult General Alternative Measures Program (AGAMP) allows a person who is accused of a crime to take responsibility for their actions and avoid facing the traditional criminal justice system.
-They could be asked to make amends to victims who chose to participate or to the community at large.
-The offender may also have to make amends to victims or the community.
+They could be asked to make amends to the persons who are victims of a crime, who chose to participate, or to the community at large.
+The offender may also have to make amends to the persons who are victims of the crime, or to the community.

 Only certain crimes are eligible for the program

-The AGAMP program only covers crimes that are generally considered “less serious”.
-For example, a theft or an assault that did not cause any injury.
+The AGAMP program only covers crimes that are generally considered to be offences of lesser gravity.
+For example, a theft or an assault that did not cause any serious injury.

-Sexual violence, crimes committed against vulnerable persons, or in the context of an intimate relationship are not eligible.
+Sexual violence andcrimes in the context of an intimate relationship are not eligible.

-The prosecutor must then assess various factors to determine whether the offender’s participation in the program is in the best interests of society and the victim.
+The prosecutor must then assess various factors to determine whether the offender’s participation in the program is in the best interests of society and the person who is victim of such crime.

 The offender’s acceptance of their responsibility is essential

 If the prosecutor decides to admit the offender to the program, the offender can choose to participate or not.
-To do so, they must also admit responsibility for all or part of the charges against them.
+To do so, they must also admit responsibility for the charges against them.

 The offender’s acceptance of responsibility during the program cannot be used against them during a trial, if one ever takes place.

-The victim will be contacted by CAVAC (crime victim assistance centre) to see if they wish to participate in the AGAMP.
-Victims are not required to participate and can refuse for any reason.
-However, the prosecutor may decide to continue without the victim’s participation.
+If the accused person is eligible, and the criminal and penal prosecutor considers that they could benefit from the alternative measures program, the person who is victim of the crime will be contacted by CAVAC (crime victim assistance centre) to see if they wish to participate in the AGAMP.
+Persons who are victims of a crime are not required to participate and can refuse for any reason.
+However, the prosecutor may decide to continue without the participation of the person who is victim of the crime.

-If the victim agrees to participate, they will be consulted throughout the process.
-Victims can be accompanied throughout the program and can contact a local victim’s assistance organization or CAVAC with any concerns or fears that they might have.
+If the person who is victim of the crime agrees to participate, they will be consulted throughout the process.
+Persons who are victims of crime can be accompanied throughout the program and can contact a local victim’s assistance organization or CAVAC with any concerns or fears that they might have.

 The offender must take part in alternative measures